openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 **Q. Should applications be able to listen on `R` but not `ER`?**

 A. This would enable an application to listen for more application data but not care about stream resets.
-This can be permitted for now even if it raises osme questions about the robustness of such applications.
+This can be permitted for now even if it raises some questions about the robustness of such applications.

 **Q. How will the future reliable stream resets extension be handled?**